ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Models and Views in Qt Quick.rst

     }

-The number of items created by a Repeater is held by its `count </sdk/apps/qml/QtQuick/Repeater#count-prop>`__ property.
+The number of items created by a Repeater is held by its :ref:`count <sdk_qtquick_repeater#count-prop>` property.
 It is not possible to set this property to determine the number of items to be created.
 Instead, as in the above example, we use an integer as the model.
 This is explained in the `QML Data
-Models </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview#integers-as-models>`__
+Models </sdk/apps/qml/QtQuick/qtquick-modelviewsdata-modelview/#integers-as-models>`_
 document.

 It is also possible to use a delegate as the template for the items created by a Repeater.
-This is specified using the `delegate </sdk/apps/qml/QtQuick/Repeater#delegate-prop>`__ property.
+This is specified using the :ref:`delegate <sdk_qtquick_repeater#delegate-prop>` property.

 .. rubric:: Using Transitions
    :name: using-transitions